 The IRS will credit your account for the past-due amount with a notation that the collection date has expired.
 You can request a copy of this account statement for your records.

-Although the statute of limitations means you can eventually outrun your tax debt, most taxpayers with a past-due balance are subject to repeated attempts by the IRS to collect.
+Although the statute of limitations means you can eventually outrun your back taxes, most taxpayers with a past-due balance are subject to repeated attempts by the IRS to collect.
 The steps in the IRS collection process typically include:

-If you need to take steps to resolve your tax debt, we at Solvable can help.
-We match users with vetted debt relief companies that can assist with solutions that will revitalize your financial situation.
+If you need to take steps to resolve your back taxes, we at Solvable can help.
+We match users with vetted back tax assistance companies that can assist with solutions that will revitalize your financial situation.
 Get in touch with us today to get started.